 Whether you're planning your hike well in advance or hitting the trail on a whim, be sure to check weather conditions and routes so you can pack accordingly.
 Here are some essentials:

-- Shoes.
+- Boots or Shoes.
 A mid-high trail shoe provides support with the lightweight flexibility to cover more ground faster.
 A classic hiking boot has a taller silhouette for added support and protection against ankle-grabbers like rocks, roots, and ruts.

 - Navigation.
 A compass is a timeless tool for general bearings, but using a physical trail map, the AllTrails app, or a GPS-equipped device is also recommended.
 Whenever possible, scout out your route online beforehand.

 - Water.
 Bring more than you think you will need, especially on warm days.
-Insulated bottles (like Hydro Flask®) can keep liquids cooler—and warmer—longer, while backpack hydration systems can be a convenient way to carry multiple liters on longer excursions.
+Insulated bottles (like Hydro Flask®) can keep liquids cooler—and warmer—longer while backpack hydration systems can be a convenient way to carry multiple liters on longer excursions.

 - Food.
-The amount depends on hike length and difficulty, but it's always a good idea to have light snacks like granola bars or homemade trail mix at the ready to keep energy levels up.
+The amount depends on hike length and difficulty, but it's always a good idea to have lightweight snacks like granola bars or homemade trail mix at the ready to keep energy levels up.

 - Layers.
 Conditions can change dramatically in a short amount of time, regardless of season.
 Having at least one extra lightweight layer handy will help you adapt to whatever the weather—or the trail—dishes out.

-- Emergency Supplies Even on shorter hikes, it's wise to carry at least a small first aid kit (bandages, waterproof tape, gauze, antiseptic wipes, ibuprofen, etc.) and a pocket multi-tool, just in case.
+- Emergency supplies.
+Even on shorter hikes, it's wise to carry at least a small first aid kit (bandages, waterproof tape, gauze, antiseptic wipes, ibuprofen, etc.) and a pocket multi-tool, just in case.